Dreem-Organization/dreem-learning-evaluation/README.md

 DOD-Evaluation provides tools to build sleep staging consensus and compare sleep stagings to these consensus.
 Our paper "Dreem Open
-Datasets: Multi-Scored Sleep Datasets" to compare Human and Automated sleep staging uses the code from this repository to computer the scorer consensus and the model performances.
+Datasets: Multi-Scored Sleep Datasets to compare Human and Automated sleep staging" uses the code from this repository to computer the scorer consensus and the model performances.
 The repository also contains each of the scorer's sleep staging on DOD-O and DOD-H, their consensus on both dataset and the results from all the models presented in the paper.